Skip to main content

 • Model the attributes you’ll query.
 If you care about “cycle time by product class” in your results, product_class has to be an attribute on the entity — otherwise the join isn’t available in the simulation dataframes.

-• Use text_list / number_list for categorical constraints.
+• Use Text List or Number List for categorical constraints.
 They’re enums — the platform enforces that the value is one of the declared choices.
-Prefer these over free-form text when the attribute has a known finite set of valid values.
+Prefer these over free-form Text when the attribute has a known finite set of valid values.

 • Prefer entity attributes over state variables for per-entity data.
 State variables are for facts about the system.
 Attributes are for facts about a specific entity.